Skip to Content

 Final Designations for the 2012 Primary Annual PM2.5 NAAQS

-On January 15, 2015, the EPA published in the Federal Register final designations for the 2012 primary annual PM2.5 standard ( 80 FR 2206 ).
+On January 15, 2015, EPA published in the Federal Register final designations for the 2012 primary annual PM2.5 standard ( 80 FR 2206 ).
 The EPA designated all areas of Texas unclassifiable/attainment.

 Commission Approved Recommended Designations for the 2012 Primary Annual PM2.5 NAAQS

 On October 23, 2013, the commission approved the executive director's designation recommendations for the 2012 primary annual PM2.5 NAAQS.
-The TCEQ recommends that all counties in Texas with applicable PM2.5 monitoring data be designated attainment and all other counties be designated as unclassifiable/attainment.
+TCEQ recommends that all counties in Texas with applicable PM2.5 monitoring data be designated attainment and all other counties be designated as unclassifiable/attainment.
 This recommendation is based on the three most recent years of quality-assured air data from the current federal reference monitoring network for the years 2010 through 2012, the demonstration of exceptional event days for exclusion, and historical PM2.5 monitoring trends.
-The recommended designations were submitted by the governor to the EPA on November 26, 2013.
+The recommended designations were submitted by the governor to EPA on November 26, 2013.
 On August 19, 2014, the EPA sent a letter to Texas in response to the recommended designations.

 PM Data: El Paso 2010, 2011, and 2012 Exceptional Events Demonstration